Financial Analyst Resume

 Current job: Financial Analyst at Macquarie

-To obtain a position as a Financial Analyst at one of the country’s most outstanding business corporations to use my financial analysis and and project management skills in a challenging yet supportive work environment.
+To obtain a position as a Financial Analyst at one of the country’s most outstanding business corporations to use my financial analysis and project management skills in a challenging yet supportive work environment.

 - Extensive experience in progressive accounting and analysis reporting